 - The only country in the region where English is the official language.

 - Less expensive program in comparison to other jurisdictions.

-- Both an economy and currency that are strong and stabilized.
+- Both the economy and currency are strong and stabilized.

 - Close proximity to the United States, Mexico, and Central America.